-The Science Transfer Program is advised by a Science Transfer Board (STB ) consisting of fishery managers, sea lamprey control agents, and scientists.
-Rather than issuing a competitive call for proposals, The STB identifies and prioritizes fishery management issues requiring science transfer through a "horizon scan" process.
-Ideas are solicited from the Sea Lamprey Control Board, Council of Lake Committees, and the broader Great Lakes science and management communities, as well as stakeholders and industry partners.
+The Science Transfer Program is advised by a Science Transfer Board (STB) consisting of fishery managers, sea lamprey control agents, and scientists.
+Rather than issuing a competitive call for proposals, The STB identifies and prioritizes fishery management and sea lamprey control issues requiring science transfer through a "horizon scan" process.
+Ideas are solicited from the Council of Lake Committees, Sea Lamprey Control Board, and the broader Great Lakes management and science communities, as well as stakeholders and industry partners.
 This list of ideas is prioritized by fishery managers and sea lamprey control agents on the STB in late December each year; high-priority ideas are developed into one-page “issue statements” that are reviewed the following April.
 The STB selects from these issue statements a portfolio of projects for further development, with full project plans reviewed each October and funding recommendations made to the Commission in December.
 See the full project development process.

 If you have a project idea or management issue that could be informed by existing science, please contact the science program.
 External project ideas should be submitted by December 1 to be considered in the upcoming cycle's horizon scan (e.g., submit by December 1, 2021 for consideration for FY2023 funding) using the Idea Generation Form.

 From fish movement to knowledge movement: Understanding and improving science transfer related to telemetry